 Students may not use the same course to meet both a Core Studies and Area Studies Requirement.

 Associate of Arts in Elementary Education Degree Program Requirements

 - A. Foundation Studies (9 credits) - 1.
 College Composition (6 credits) Select and complete one the following options: - a.
 ENG 101 College Composition I (3) and ENG 102 College Composition II (3) - b.
 ENG 103 College Composition I (Honors) (3) and ENG 104 College Composition II (Honors) (3) - 2.
-Numeracy (3 credits)
+Numeracy (3 credits) - Select and complete one of the following options: - a.
+MAT 142 College Mathematics - b.
+MAT 152 College Algebra - c.
+Any mathematics course for which MAT 152 is a prerequisite. - B. Core Studies (6 credits)

+1. Historical Perspective (3 Credits) Select and complete one course from the approved list of General Education Courses.

+2. Critical Thinking (3 Credits) Select and complete one course from the approved list of General Education Courses.

+- C. Area Studies (20 credits) - 1.
+Physical and Biological Science (8 credits) Select and complete two laboratory science courses from the approved list of General Education Courses in two of the following categories: - a.
+Life: Biology, Environmental Science, Botany, Anatomy - b.
+Physical: Geography, Physics, Chemistry - c.
+Earth/Space: Astronomy, Geology - 2.
+Arts and Humanities (6 credits) Students must complete three credits in each section below: - a.
+Any 200-level course on the General Education Course list b.
+ART 200 Art History I -or- ART 201 Art History II

+- 3. Social and Behavioral Science (6 credits) Students must complete both a and b:

 - a.
-MAT 142 Concepts in College Mathematics
+HIS 131 United States History I (3)

 - b.
-MAT 152 College Algebra

-- c.
-Any mathematics course for which MAT 152 is a prerequisite.

-- 1. Historical Perspective (3 Credits) Select and complete one course from the approved list of General Education Courses. - 2.
-Critical Thinking (3 Credits) Select and complete one course from the approved list of General Education Courses.

-- 1. Physical and Biological Science (8 credits) Select and complete two laboratory science courses from the approved list of General Education Courses in two of the following categories: - a.
-Life- Biology, Environmental Science, Botany, Anatomy - b.
-Physical-Geography, Physics, Chemistry - c.
-Earth/Space- Astronomy, Geology, Meteorology - 2.
-Arts and Humanities (6 credits) Students must complete three credits in each section below: - a.
-Any 200-level course on the General Education Course list - b.
-ART 200 Art History I -or- ART 201 Art History II - 3.
-Social and Behavioral Science (6 credits) Students must complete both a and b: - a.
-HIS 131 United States History I (3) - b.
-Select one of the following options: - aa.
-BSA 235 Principles of Economics Macro - bb.
+Select one of the following options:

+- aa.
+BSA 235 Principles of Economics Macro (3)

+- bb.
 PSY 101 Introductory Psychology (3)